This absolute way of thinking must be what did me in.

 Let’s say you finally get the time you desperately need.
 One glorious hour.
 What do you do?
 If you’re anything like me, you want to shower, eat, nap, check social media, write a blog post, read a book, do yoga, go for a walk, sit in silence, listen to music, reply to e-mails, clean the kitchen.
 Oh my goodness, how I could go on!
 How does one fit ALL of that in one hour?

 As for me, I’m lucky my husband kicked me out of the house and forced me into the alone time I wanted and needed all along.
 Sometimes others do know what’s best for us, even when we don’t want to admit it.
-Just like I know that what’s best for you is to follow this advice!
+Like I know that what’s best for you is to follow this advice!